The Myth of the Rational Voter: Relation to public choice theory

-The book is notable in use of irrationality, a rare assumption in economics.
+The book is notable in its use of irrationality, a rare assumption in economics.
 Yet the work is also a challenge to conventional public choice, where voters are seen as rationally ignorant.
 Conventional public choice either emphasizes the efficiency of democracy (as in the case of Donald Wittman) or, more commonly, democratic failure because of the interaction between self-interested politicians or bureaucrats, well-organized, rent-seeking special interests and a largely indifferent general public (as in the work of Gordon Tullock, James M. Buchanan, and many others).

 Caplan, however, emphasizes that democratic failure exists and places the blame for it squarely on the general public.
 He makes special emphasis that politicians are often caught between a rock and a hard place: thanks to advisors, they know what policies would be generally beneficial, but they also know that those policies are not what people want.
 Thus, they are balancing good economic policy, so they do not get voted out of office because of slow growth, and bad economic policy, so they do not get voted out of office because of unpopular policies.